gsalaman/cylon_v2/README.md

 ```

 ## Eye size adjustments
 We'll need to debounce the button...I'll do that in software, and only count releases.
+This will set a global for eye size that this display functions will use.

+First cut won't do a "re-init" of our eye...it'll just grow it from the last state we were in...but that may need to be revisited.